lukebemish/lukebemish.github.io/_posts/2025-08-02-gradle-dependencies-part-1.md

 Within the `dependencies` block, you can specify dependencies in any number of different _configurations_.
 A configuration is somewhat similar to a scope in Maven; in effect, it specifies when the dependency should be used.
 For instance, the above example adds a dependency to the `api` configuration.
 This means that that dependency should be available on the classpath when building your code, should be available on the classpath when running your code, and should be available on the classpath when anything that depends on your project compiles or runs.
 In other words, the dependency is transitive.
 This is comparable to Maven's `compile` scope.

-> [!NOTE]
+{% alert note %}
-> Unlike maven, which has a fixed collection of built-in scopes, Gradle's configurations have to be created; in this case, the `api` configuration is created by the built-in `java-library` plugin.
+Unlike maven, which has a fixed collection of built-in scopes, Gradle's configurations have to be created; in this case, the `api` configuration is created by the built-in `java-library` plugin.
 This plugin creates [several other configurations](https://docs.gradle.org/9.0.0/userguide/dependency_configurations.html#sub:what-are-dependency-configurations) as well; for instance, `runtimeOnly` is available at runtime, including transitively, but not at compile-time.
+{% endalert %}

 The remaining piece of the dependency declaration, `org.example.group:name:1.2.3`, tells Gradle where the dependency in question is located.
 The _group_ of the dependency is `org.example.group`; it declares the owner of a package in some sense, potentially grouping together similar packages from the same organization via subgroups.
 The _module name_ is `name`, and identifies a single module within that group; that module may have many versions.

 You may see the whole string `org.example.group:name:1.2.3` referred to as a "GAV"; this terminology (group ID/artifact ID/version) comes from Maven, where such a string can uniquely locate a file within a repository.
 I will avoid using this terminology, both because "artifact" has another meaning in Gradle and because, as we will see, unlike in Maven, in Gradle this string doesn't necessarily uniquely locate a single file.
 Instead, I will talk about the _module identifier_ (the group ID and module name) and the _module component identifier_ (a module identifier along with a version).

-> [!NOTE]
+{% alert note %}
-> Generally speaking, the group and module name follow the conventions used for Maven coordinates, with the group an all lowercase inverted domain name and the module name containing only lowercase letters, digits, and hyphens.
+Generally speaking, the group and module name follow the conventions used for Maven coordinates, with the group an all lowercase inverted domain name and the module name containing only lowercase letters, digits, and hyphens.
 Gradle doesn't actually enforce either of these as requirements; however, like with Maven, publishing a package which breaks either of these expectations may result in being unable to publish the package to certain repositories.
 GitHub's package system, for instance, assumes that the module name follows Maven conventions, and repositories like Maven Central require ownership of the domain name used as a group.
+{% endalert%}

 The final piece of the coordinates, the version, defines a _required_ version.
 Gradle allows for several different types of version declarations:
 - **strictly**: the strongest requirement; the version of a dependency resolved must _exactly_ match the version declared.